terramate-io/terramate/docs/sharing-data.md

 useful       = "useful"
 ```

-Now lets redefine a global on `stacks/stack-1`.
+Now, let's redefine a global on `stacks/stack-1`.
 We do that by changing `stacks/stack-1/globals.tm.hcl`:

 ```hcl